 We will make a referral (in the form of a written report using the required Scottish Government Referral Form) to Scottish Ministers if an individual harms a child or puts a child at risk of harm and as a result of this, we take the decision to remove them or they leave of their own accord, come to the end of a contract, retire or have been made redundant.

-Our volunteer drivers, due to the nature of the role, may be in contact with young people or vulnerable adults from time to time.
+Our volunteer drivers, who must have been in possession of a full driving licence for a period of at least one year, may be in contact with young people or vulnerable adults from time to time.
 As a result, additional good practice should be maintained.
 In the case of a vulnerable adult, we would insist that a family member or friend accompany the patient.
 If the patient is a child we will insist that a responsible adult accompanies the child in the car.
 If a young adult cancer patient wishes to be unaccompanied the following must be upheld and agreed by the parent/carer and driver.

 Information about young person

 - At first meeting, obtain records of young person – name, address, contact details.

 - Permission slips signed e.g. taking part in activities, taking photographs, etc.

 - Ensure that you have up to date contact details of the young person’s home/land line telephone number and mobile.

 - Contact details of parent(s), carers or guardians should also be recorded. together with an emergency contact number if they are unavailable.

 - Carry these details with you when meeting young people in case of being delayed so the young person(s) can be informed.